michael-irvin/Opt2Q/docs/source/topic_guides/modeling_experiment.rst

 0           0   500          high_activity
 1           1   100           low_activity

-To apply default extrinsic noise (i.e. log-normal with a 20% coefficient of variation) to your parameters, include an 'apply_noise' column.
+To apply default (i.e. log-normal distributed with a coefficient of variation of 0.2) extrinsic noise to your parameters, include an 'apply_noise' column.

 >>> experimental_treatments = NoiseModel(
 ...                            pd.DataFrame([['kcat', 500, 'high_activity', False],